 Users can assume one or more roles in the platform, independently from their user level.
 The roles in the platform are learner, instructor, manager and expert.

 Managers can monitor the activity of their team members directly by managing parts of their learning experience or contacting them to investigate certain situations.
 Depending on how the Superadmin configures the platform, managers may be able to build their own team.
 Managers can also enroll users in courses and learning plans.
 A user becomes a manager when a Superadmin or a Power User (with granted permissions) assign some team members to him/her.
-Refer to this article for further details on how to create a manager.

 Experts are platform users considered more experienced than others in a certain field or topic, which means that they can help other learners better contribute to your platform’s knowledge repository by peer-reviewing the content that they’re sharing, answering questions, and more.
 Experts may be assigned to one or more channels.
 Channel experts can review content uploaded by the learners and, through the peer-review process, publish or reject it.
 They can also answer questions from learners about the channel that they manage or about specific assets.
-Refer to this article for more details on experts.
+Refer to the Expert Guide for more details on experts.
 The Expert role is only available when the Discover, Coach & Share module is active in your platform.

 Users can also be enrolled as tutors within a course.
 Tutors have the exact same permissions as learners within a course, but they are also able to moderate forums if the forum widget is activated in the course.